mohammedtarekk/Classic-Business-Template/README.md

-##Classic Template Design
-It's an interactive website developed by HTML, CSS and JQUERY.
+#It's an interactive website developed by HTML, CSS and JQUERY.